microsoft/Windows-driver-samples/usb/usbview/README.md

 If you want to debug the sample app on a remote computer,

 1. Copy the executable to a folder on the remote computer.
-1. Specify project properties as per the instructions given in [Set Up Remote Debugging for a Visual Studio Project](http://msdn.microsoft.com/en-us/library/8x6by8d2.aspx).
+1. Specify project properties as per the instructions given in [Remote Debugging](https://docs.microsoft.com/visualstudio/debugger/remote-debugging?view=vs-2015).
 1. Change **Debugger** to launch to **Remote Windows Debugger**.
 1. On the **Debug** menu, select **Start debugging** or hit **F5**.